MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Ensure that the SLA for public registry is aligned with your reliability and security targets.
 Take special note of throttling limits for use cases that depend on Docker Hub.

 - Prioritize [Azure Container Registry](https://azure.microsoft.com/services/container-registry) for hosting container images.

+##### Design considerations and recommendations for Azure Container Registry

 This native service provides a range of features, including geo-replication, Azure AD authentication, automated container building, and patching via Container Registry tasks.

-#### Container Registry design considerations and recommendations

-##### Reliability
+###### Reliability

 Configure geo-replication to all deployment regions to remove regional dependencies and optimize latency.
 Container Registry supports high availability through [geo-replication](/azure/container-registry/container-registry-geo-replication#considerations-for-high-availability) to multiple configured regions, providing resiliency against regional outages.
 If a region becomes unavailable, the other regions continue to serve image requests.
 When the region is back online, Container Registry recovers and replicates changes to it.
 This capability also provides registry colocation within each configured region, reducing network latency and cross-region data transfer costs.